-LEVEL I
+I FVFI I

-Requirements

-Either ENGL B101 higher. or ENGL B105; and either ENGL B10 2 or ENGL B106.
-Each course must have a grade o
+General Educat ion and Program Requirements 43 English.
+Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106. higher.

-Numerical and Analytical F Reasoning

-MATH B111/B111

-MATH B221 (each with a grade of "C" or higher)

-MATH B222 (each with a grade of "C" or higher)
+Numerical and Analytical Reasoning 9-10 MATH B111/B111L MATH B221 (each with a grade of "C" or higher) MATH B222 (each with a grade of "C" or higher)

-Speech 3

-COMM B140, B20 1 or B230
+Speech3 COMM B140, B201 or B230

-Liberal Arts

-Liberal Arts Elective (Hum nanities or Social/Behavioral Sciencs )6
+Liberal Arts Elective (Humanities or Social/Behavioral Sciencs1) 6

-HIST B111 or B112
+HIST B111 or B112 3

-Fine Arts
+Fine Arts 2 3

-Social/Behavioral Science
+Social/Behavioral Science 3

-ciplines: AFAM, ANTH, ARTH, ARTS, COMM, E SOCY, SPAN, THEA.
-One-hour credits in MUS(
+1Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, COMM, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, THEA.
+One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

+Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
+The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
+BIOL B110 and BIOL B120 cannot both be take for credit.
+BIOL B110 and BIOL B120 cannot both be taken for credit.

+Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
+Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.

-this requirement.
-JSC, or THEA.
+2Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
-Or EOG, GLST, LING, POLI, PSYC, and SOCY. e-hour credits in MUSC and THEA may not be used to fulfill
+One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Natural Sciences 7

-I wo courses, at least one e with associated laboratory 7

-HEM, MSCI, and PHYS.
-One of the natur

-out a separate laboratory or field comp

-rriculum.
-The other natural science cours

-ed laboratory.
-BIOL B110 and BIOL B120 ) cannot both be take for credit.

-BIOL B110 and BIOL B120 ca annot both be taken for credit.

-tural Science curriculum also satisfy the •

-YC B361.
-Students may elect to take the -

-General Education requirem ient or a Social Science General Education on requirement, but not both.